itaditya/zero-to-job-ready/README.md

 1. [Git](#git)
 1. [Github](#github)

-The courses have a special focus on things actually used in real projects.
-After completing a course you are capable of taking Freelance projects.
-Along the courses, command line, slack, git and github will be used.
-These tools are a must know in software development.
+The topics have a special focus on things actually used in real projects.
+After completing all topics in a domain you are capable of taking Freelance projects.
+Command line, Slack, Git and GitHub should also be used as these tools are a must know in software development.

 > Whenever I was learning, the biggest issue was correct progression.
 I wasn't sure if task I was choosing for myself was appropriete for me.
 This is a nice road map.
 Not too easy, and not impossible to do. - [Paweł Kochanek](https://twitter.com/flagoon2)